 Driving in Europe (including Ireland)

-What European countries allow UK drivers?
+Which European countries allow UK drivers?

-Most drivers in the UK won’t need anything other than a standard UK photo licence to drive elsewhere in the EU.
+Most drivers in the UK won’t need anything other than a standard UK photo driving licence to drive elsewhere in the EU.

 • A paper driving license